seabbs/StackTweetBot/README.md

 library(StackTweetBot)
 ```

-1. Set up your bots [Twitter](https://twitter.com/) account.
+1. Set up your bots [Twitter](https://twitter.com/) account - making it clear it is a bot!

-2. Set up access (or check you access) to the Twitter API with,
+2. Set up access to the Twitter API with,

 ``` r
 add_twitter_api()